Medically reviewed by Drugs.com. Last updated on May 31, 2019.

 - Cough up more than a few tablespoons of blood

-Your doctor will usually discuss the bronchoscopy results with you one to three days after the procedure.
-Your doctor will use the results to decide how to treat any lung problems that were found.
-It's also possible that you may need other tests.
+Your doctor will usually discuss bronchoscopy results with you one to three days after the procedure.
+Your doctor will use the results to decide how to treat any lung problems that were found or discuss procedures that were done.
+It's also possible that you may need other tests or procedures.